pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 - `buildCasAuthenticationInfo()`
 - `buildFormAuthenticationInfo()`

 These methods make it easier to create `AuthenticationInfo` instances for each authentication type supported so far: CAS and form.
 Both methods receive as parameters the minimum necessary for each authentication type.
-However, it will normally be necessary to provide aditional parameters (to enable reauthentication, for instance).
+However, it will normally be necessary to provide aditional parameters (to enable re-authentication, for instance).
 There are many options that can be set; the most common cases are presented below:

 ```java
 // On form based authentication, the required parameters are just loginUrl, username and password